MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/MicroStrategyForPowerBI.md

       >[!Important]
       >To utilize OIDC authentication, you must add the `https://oauth.powerbi.com/views/oauthredirect.html` URL to the list of reply URLs in your IdP settings.

       1. Select **Sign in**.
-A popup appears with the external sign in site (either MicroStrategyLibrary or OIDC provider).
+A popup appears with the external sign-in site (either MicroStrategyLibrary or OIDC provider).

       2. Follow the required steps to authenticate with the chosen method.